 Lighting for Well Being (Falls Prevention)

-Our New Lighting for Well Being Older People (Falls Prevention Workshop) replaces the previous Thomas Pocklington Lighting course, and is designed for a wider audience such as Rehabilitation assistants, information officers, Occupational therapists and Care & Repair Personnel.
+Our new and updated “Lighting for Well Being of Older People (Falls Prevention Workshop) replaces the previous Thomas Pocklington Lighting course, and is designed for a wider audience than Rehabilitation workers and OT’s and is open now to Rehabilitation Assistants, information officers, and Care & Repair Personnel.

 Now that tungsten bulbs have been completely phased out.